 - Certain medicines, like phenytoin (an antiseizure medicine), warfarin and heparin (blood-thinning medicines), and procainamide (a medicine to treat irregular heartbeats)

-Pericarditis occurs in people of all ages.
-However, men aged 20 to 50 are more likely to develop it than others.
+Pericarditis affects people of all ages, but men 20 to 50 years old are more likely to develop it than others.
+Among those treated for acute pericarditis, 15 to 30 percent may get it again, with a small number eventually developing chronic pericarditis.

 Also in this section: